CamStan/test-docs/unifyfs-docs/docs/run.rst

     5. Terminate the UnifyFS servers using ``unifyfs``

 --------------------
-  Starting UnifyFS
+  Start UnifyFS
 --------------------

-First, we need to start the UnifyFS server daemon (``unifyfsd``) on the nodes in the job allocation.
+First, one must start the UnifyFS server process (``unifyfsd``) on the nodes in the job allocation.
 UnifyFS provides the ``unifyfs`` command line utility to simplify this action on systems with supported resource managers.
 The easiest way to determine if you are using a supported system is to run ``unifyfs start`` within an interactive job allocation.
-If no compatible resource management system is detected, the utility will report an error message to that effect.
+If no compatible resource management system is detected, the utility reports an error message to that effect.

 In ``start`` mode, the ``unifyfs`` utility automatically detects the allocated nodes and launches a server on each node.
 For example, the following script could be used to launch the ``unifyfsd`` servers with a customized configuration.
-On systems with resource managers that propagate environment settings to compute nodes, the environment variables will override any settings in ``/etc/unifyfs/unifyfs.conf``.
+On systems with resource managers that propagate environment settings to compute nodes, the environment variables override any settings in ``/etc/unifyfs/unifyfs.conf``.
 See :doc:`configuration` for further details on customizing the UnifyFS runtime configuration.